 - typically 50 points higher HFN

-Over the same period,over 98% of lots passed for milling - this is reliability far higher than any other wheats.
+Over 99% of Red Wheat lots pass for milling - this is reliability far higher than any other wheats.

 The basic specifications for UK grown Red Wheat are:

 - Protein - basis 15%